-The specific marking criteria to be used in each assessment are provided in the Module Guides.
+The specific marking criteria to be used in each assessment are provided in the Module Guides for each module.
 In addition academic staff also refer to the Generic Masters Marking Criteria (Table 7) to provide guidance as to the appropriate academic standard (see below).